ambageo/South-Park-Quiz/README.md

 <br> </br>

 ## Showing the results ##
-The "show me the results" button calculates and shows a toast message with the result, while the "Noooo!!!
+The "Show me the results" button calculates and shows a toast message with the result, while the "Noooo!!!
 Retake" button resets all answers and lets the user try from the beginning.
 <br></br>